 1. Home Loan

 Owning a house is everyone’s dream and is the most important decision of one’s life.
-If you wish to have a house of your dream, but lack the required amount, don’t be worried.
+If you wish to have the house of your dream, but lack the required amount, don’t be worried.
 Several banks and financial firms offer you home loans at a reasonable rate of interest.
 In the case of home loans, the tenure is usually longer, say 20 to 30 years.

 Some of the leading banks of India offer home loans at an interest of 8.30%.
 Before approving your loan, the lender checks the credit score.
 If you’re lucky and your credit score is good, you might crack a fair deal at a lower rate of interest.